allanpaul0728/Fitness-Passion/README.md

 ### Wireframes

 * Please click the link to see the wireframes, mockups or diagrams used in UI/UX process.
-[Link]
+[Here](fitness-passion/src/assets/WireframeWorkoutWeb.pdf)

 ### Fonts & Colours